-A significant part of our work involves our activism in the field of violence against women and girls (VAWG).
+A significant part of our work involves activism in the field of violence against women and girls (VAWG).
 We campaign in many ways to bring about both political and social change for women experiencing violence.
 By speaking out and making our voices heard, we ensure the needs of our community are represented in spaces where it matters.

 Film: ‘Nothing about us without us’

-This short film captures black women’s resistance to government cuts that threaten vital VAWG services for and by black and minoritised women.
+This short film captures black women’s resistance to government cuts that threaten vital VAWG services for and by Black and minoritised women.
 It follows women from Apna Haq, who travel to London to march with other women and hand in a petition to Downing Street to protest against the continued closure of black women’s organisations, which threatens women’s lives.

 Million Women Rise

 Apna Haq is an active supporter of Million Women Rise, a national campaign to raise awareness of male violence against women.
 We take women from the Rotherham community to join the annual march to join in solidarity with other women from across the UK, to have our voices heard that violence against women and girls is unacceptable and that together we will continue to support women to highlight this.

 Apna Haq fully supports the White Ribbon IC Change campaign, calling on the British government to ratify the Istanbul Convention on violence against women.
 We work locally to amplify the message of the White Ribbon campaign, such as in mosques where we share the message with men to understand what domestic violence is and to stand up to help stamp it out.